eor/pyBEARS/README.md

 pyBEARS
 =======

-A python-based pipeline for BEARS
+A python-based pipeline for BEARS.

+Coming soonish.